By the end of this section, you will gain experience in:

 2. Building

-Activate Devbox, a software package management system that may contain different versions than Ubuntu packages, to complete necessary downloads and installations for Gemstone SDK.
+Activate Devbox, a software package management system that may contain different versions than Ubuntu packages, to complete necessary downloads and installations for Gemstone SDK.2.2.
+Download External Project Code

-Use the task fetch
+Use thetask fetch

 command below to download all source codes needed by the SDK during building.
 You can